- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin Object object

-1 root2 #3 # All ECMA builtin methods of the `Object` object are supported4 #5 node new Object(true) = ${ new Object(true).toString() }6 #7 #8 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object"></a>
+1 root 2 # 3 # All ECMA builtin methods of the `Object` object are supported 4 # 5 node new Object(true) = ${ new Object(true).toString() } 6 # 7 # 8 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object"></a>

 root